-This chapter applies to a licensed organization that conducts pull tabs, club specials, tip boards, seal boards, prize boards.
+This chapter applies to a licensed organization that conducts pull tabs, club specials, tip boards, seal boards, prize boards, and punchboards, but not pull tabs or prize boards involving a dispensing device.
 The maximum price per chance is two dollars.
 A prize board, club special, punchboard, seal board, and tip board are conducted as a single game which may have a cash or merchandise prize and one or more seal prizes.
 The value of a seal prize or a last sale prize may exceed the value of the top tier prize.
 For pull tabs described by subsection 3, only a cash prize can be awarded, not a merchandise or seal prize.